-2 configurations of OECT devices were fabricated using the sacrificial parylene peel-off method^[54] and photolithography^[55] with spin-coated DPP copolymer solutions and films were annealed at 180°C for 20mins in air.
-The parylene peel-off OECTs used glass substrates while the photolithography method used a PET substrate.
-The electrolytes were 0.1 M tetrabutylammonium hexafluorophosphate (TBA PF6) in acetonitrile solution and Ringer's solution from Sigma Aldrich.
-The output and transfer characteristics were measured using the Keysight B2902A precision source/measure unit for channel dimensions of 100/10 μ m and 2mm/200 μ m (WxL) with active channel thicknesses of 40 - 50 nm.
-Output and transfer sweep of $V_D=0$ to -0.6 V and $V_G=0$ to -0.8 V at 0.1 V intervals for acetonitrile electrolyte OECTs using planar polymer-coated gold gate electrode.
-Output and transfer sweep of $V_D=0$ to -0.6 V and $V_G=0$ to -0.6 V at 0.1 V intervals for Ringer's solution electrolyte OECTs using Ag pellet gate electrode.
+Device Fabrication and Characterization: Two configurations of OECT devices were fabricated using the sacrificial parylene peel-off method[54] and photolithography[55] with spin-coated DPP copolymer solutions and films were annealed at 180 °C for 20 min in air.
+The parylene peel-off OECTs used glass substrates while the photolithography method used a poly(ethylene terephthalate) (PET) substrate.
+The electrolytes were 0.1 M TBA PF6 in acetonitrile solution and Ringer's solution from Sigma Aldrich.
+The output and transfer characteristics were measured using the Keysight B2902A precision source/measure unit for channel dimensions (W/L) of 100/10 μm (acetonitrile electrolyte) and 2 mm/200 μm (aqueous electrolyte) with active channel thicknesses of 40-50 nm.
+For acetonitrile devices with planar polymer-coated gold gate electrodes, output and transfer sweeps of $V_D = 0$ to -0.6 V and $V_C = 0$ to -0.8 V were measured at 0.1 V intervals.
+For aqueous devices with Ag pellet gate electrodes, output and transfer sweeps of $V_D = 0$ to -0.6 V and $V{\rm G} = 0$ to -0.6 V were measured at 0.1 V intervals.

-OFET devices were made using prefabricated Fraunhofer silicon wafer substrates, consisting of a n-doped silicon wafer gate electrode, silicon dioxide dielectric layer (230 nm), source and drain electrodes formed of an ITO adhesion layer (10 nm) and gold (30 nm).
-The substrates were cleaned and deposited with DPP copolymer solution (5mg ml $^{-1}$ in CHCl $3$) by spincoating at 2000 rpm for 30 s, then annealed at 180°C for 20 mins on a hot plate in air.
-The output and transfer characteristics were measured in a nitrogen filled glovebox using a Cascade Microtech Probe Station and a Keysight B2900A precision source measurement unit for channel lengths 5 μ m with a channel width of 2 mm.
-The transfer characteristics were measured at VD=-10 and -60 V for a VG sweep of 20 to -60 V. The output characteristics were measured at 10 V intervals for VG = 0 to -60 V and the VD was swept from 20 to -60 V.
+OFET devices were made using prefabricated Fraunhofer silicon wafer substrates, consisting of a n-doped silicon wafer gate electrode, a silicon dioxide dielectric layer (230 nm), and source and drain electrodes formed of an ITO adhesion layer (10 nm) and gold (30 nm).
+The substrates were cleaned and deposited with DPP copolymer solution (5mg mL-1 in CHCl3) by spincoating at 2000 rpm for 30 s, then annealed at 180 °C for 20 min on a hot plate in air.
+The output and transfer characteristics were measured in a nitrogen filled glovebox using a Cascade Microtech Probe Station and a Keysight B2900A precision source measurement unit for channel lengths 5 $\mu$ m with a channel width of 2 mm.
+The transfer characteristics were measured at 10 V for a VG sweep of 20 to -60 V. The output characteristics were measured at 10 V intervals for VG = 0 to -60 V and the VD was swept from 20 to -60 V.

-Electrochemistry:

-Chronoamperometry measurements used an electrochemical cell consisting of an acetonitrile electrolyte (0.1 M TBAPF6), Pt counter electrode, Ag/AgCl reference electrode and fluorine doped tin oxide (FTO) glass coated in DPP copolymer as the working electrode.
-Using the Autolab potentiostat PGSTAT101, an oxidizing square-wave potential range between 0 to 1.0 V was applied for all biased in-situ measurements.
-During a measurement, there were 3 stages of applied bias to the working electrode with respect to the Ag/AgCl reference: 0 V for 20 s, oxidizing potential of 90 s and 0 V for 20 s.
+Electrochemistry: Chronoamperometry measurements used an electrochemical cell consisting of an acetonitrile electrolyte (0.1 M TBAPF6), Pt counter electrode, Ag/AgCl reference electrode and fluorine doped tin oxide (FTO) glass coated in DPP copolymer as the working electrode.
+Using the Autolab potentiostat PGSTAT101, an oxidizing square-wave potential range between 0 and 1.0 V was applied for all biased in situ measurements.
+During a measurement, there were three stages of applied bias to the working electrode with respect to the Ag/AgCl reference: 0 V for 20 s, oxidizing potential of 90 s and 0 V for 20 s.

 Cyclic voltammetry measurements also used Autolab potentiostat PGSTAT101 with the same sample preparation as above.
-The oxidizing potential was applied to the working electrode sweeping forward and backward between -0.1 to 1.2 V with a scan rate of 20 mV s-1.
+The oxidizing potential was applied to the working electrode sweeping forward and backward between -0.1 and 1.2 V with a scan rate of 20 mV s-1.